approx = approximately

 This is the same.

 Hope this make sense to you!
-We try to improve and learn all time and appreciate a lot that you ask questions when you do not understand!
+We try to improve and learn all time and

 Thank you!
 Regards, Målfrid